linx-software/email-to-slack/README.md

 The provided sample includes:
 - Get a bot user token in Slack
 - Get a list of channels in a Slack Team
-- Post formatted messages to Slack in different channels using Bot User .
+- Post formatted messages to Slack in different channels using Bot User.
+- Post email notifications from Gmail to Slack as messages.
+The sample Solution sends out emails' summary in formatted messages to Slack from your configured Gmail account.
+You can post messages to any channel you want to alert containing the information concerning the mails you want to pass on.

-This sample shows how Linx automatically post formatted messages to Slack.
+This sample shows how Linx automatically reads emails from GMail and post formatted messages to Slack.
 Once this Slack integration is active, the sample posts messages to Slack Channel.

 ---